Business Spending Powering On

 - 1Kiplinger’s Economic OutlooksRegularly updated insights on the economy’s next moves.

-- 6BUSINESS SPENDING: Down 10% to 20% in '20 - currently readingKiplinger’s latest forecast on business equipment spending
+- 6Business Spending Powering On - currently readingKiplinger’s latest forecast on business equipment spending

 - 7Gasoline Prices to Turn HigherKiplinger's latest forecast on the direction of energy prices